 Students should also be aware that the schools may collect, use, and disclose personal information about students for the purposes of investigating and addressing student misconduct, safety and maintaining order and discipline in school.
 Such collection and use of student information may include information that is obtained from witnesses or collected from other secondary information sources (e.g., Social Media).
 All personal information of students collected by the school will be collected in compliance with and under the authority of the Freedom of Information and Protection of Privacy Act (ss.
 26(a),(b), and(c)) and the School Act.
-Questions about the collection, use or disclosure of student personal information should be directed to the Director of Instruction and Chief Information Officer Stephen Whiffin, at swhiffin@sd43.bc.ca.
+Questions about the collection, use or disclosure of student personal information should be directed to the Assistant Superintendent Stephen Whiffin, at swhiffin@sd43.bc.ca.